Ceritinib: Research and development

 Researchers first identified the ALK fusion gene in 1994.
 Several years later, Novartis Pharmaceuticals Corporation, began working towards development of targeted ALK inhibitors.
 In April 2014, the FDA granted accelerated approval for ceritinib when used for ALK-positive NSCLC patients who have progressed on or are intolerant to crizotinib (Xalkori, Pfizer, Inc.).
 This rapid approval was determined from a multi-center clinical trial in which 163 patients who had disease progression or were intolerant to crizotinib received oral ceritinib 750 mg once daily.
 This trial demonstrated an objective response rate (ORR) of 44% and a median duration of response (DOR) of 7.1 months, both of which were favorable compared to the worsening or failed use of crizotinib.

 In February 2017, the FDA accepted a supplement New Drug Application for ceritinib and granted Priority Review for expanded use of ceritinib.
 Specifically, it became a first-line therapy option for metastatic NSCLC with ALK-positive tumors.
 Additionally, the FDA also gave Breakthrough Therapy designation to the drug for ALK-positive metastatic NSCLC that has metastasized to the brain.
 This new designation resulted from the ASCEND-4 clinical trial, which was a randomized, phase III study that compared the use of ceritinib to standard-of-care platinum-based chemotherapy treatments.
 Median progression-free survival was 16.6 months for ceritinib (n=189) versus 8.1 months in the chemotherapy-treated patients (n=187).

-There are currently no generic options available for ceritinib.
+Society and culture

-Commercialization
+Economics

 Zykadia is manufactured by Novartis.
 Created in 1996 from a merger between Ciba-Geigy and Sandoz, Novartis is a global corporation based out of Basel, Switzerland.
 Over 155 countries worldwide have Novartis products available for use.
 Financial data from 2016 reveals net sales of $48.5 billion for the Swiss company.

 Novartis divides its shares into two major market exchanges: the ordinary shares (NOVN SW) trade in the Six Swiss Exchange while the American Depositary Receipts (NVS US) trade in the New York Stock Exchange.
 Nominees, fiduciaries, and ADR depositary make up the bulk of registered shareholders of Novartis stock while individual shareholders make up the lowest percentage.

 Originally launched in 2014, Zykadia sales for Fiscal Year 2016 reached $91 million.
 While this is substantially less than several of their other pharmaceuticals, the new indication introduced in 2017 should result in increased sales of the drug.
 GlobalData predicts ceritinib sales to exceed $127million by 2025, while sustaining a compounded annual growth rate of 10.7%.